 If you suspect a contaminated surface and you need to use a solvent to remove it, use plain white or unbleached paper towels to wipe the solvent on, and fresh paper towels to dry the surface.
 Do not use rags.
-To avoid re-depositing the contaminate on the surface, wipe the solvent off while it is still wet.
-Change paper towels frequently both for the wipe on operation and the drying operation.
+To avoid re-depositing the contaminant on the surface, wipe the solvent off while it is still wet.
+Change paper towels frequently both for the wipe-on operation and the drying operation.

 See Surface Preparation in the WEST SYSTEM User Manual.